andreamussap/improve-the-docs/content/docs/api_management/api-portal-documentation/APIcatalog_API_details.md

 date: 2019-7-5

+description: >
-description: &gt; To view the details of an API or to test the API, click on the API you want or the **Test** button.
+    To view the details of an API or to test the API, click on the API you want or the **Test** button.

 ---